 Should we have an SD card reader?
 User name, password and set parameters could be saved on the card.
 The user could remove the card for programming.
 The pico already has sufficient flash memory to store all the data.

-Firmware: The original firmware did not allow the user to adjust important parameters, such as the set times, set temperatures, internet address, or network password.
-Our current firmware allows the user to input these into flash (nonvolatile) memory that will be re-loaded when the power cycles off.
-We have written the firmwear to allow five profiles, each with eight user defined temperatures and start times.
+Firmware: Our current firmware allows the user to input WiFi parameters, temperature profiles, and other information into flash (nonvolatile) memory that will be re-loaded when the power cycles off.
+The firmwear allows five profiles, each with eight user defined temperatures and start times.

 User Interface(s): We are writing a separate "Setup" user interface to allow parameters to be uploaded to the thermostat over usb.
 How annoying is it to have to input a device's network name and password using three buttons when you have a perfectly serviceable computer standing by?
 The "Setup" interface will allow the user to set parameters including the network name and password into non-volatile memory, so these parameters will not be lost when power is down.